30-year veteran of Terre Haute police ambushed, fatally shot; suspect in surgery

 Detective Greg Ferency was a 30-year veteran, Terre Haute police said Wednesday night.

 Ferency was “ambushed and fatally shot” about 2:15 p.m.
-Wednesday at the FBI Indianapolis Resident Agency in Terre Haute, a statement issued Wednesday night by Paul Keenan, a special agent at FBI Indianapolis, says.
+Wednesday at the FBI Indianapolis Resident Agency in Terre Haute, a statement issued Wednesday night by Paul Keenan, a special agent in charge at FBI Indianapolis, says.
 Ferency had been a federal task force officer since 2010, Keenan’s statement says.

 An FBI agent shot and wounded the suspect, Keenan’s statement says.
 The suspect was in custody receiving medical attention.
 Neither the suspect nor the FBI agent were named in the statement.